This privacy statement tells you what to expect when we collect personal information.

 You can change your communication preferences at any time.
 You can choose whether we contact you by mail, telephone, email or text message.
 You can also choose whether or not you receive information on certain activities of Epilepsy Action, such as appeals, campaigns and raffles.
 Just contact us – by phone on 0113 210 8800, in writing or by email to email@example.com or visit epilepsy.org.uk/contact

 You can ask Epilepsy Action to stop using your personal data at any time.
 However, we usually keep the personal data of people who have requested no further contact.
 This is so that we can make sure we don’t include them in any activity aiming to recruit new supporters.

 This privacy notice does not cover information gathered on other websites outside our control.

 How to contact us

 Requests for information about our privacy statement can be emailed to the supporter care team at:

 Gate Way Drive

-For a more detailed list of what information we collect and how it is used you can visit the ICO website and view our registry entry: registration number: Z4605447
+For a more detailed list of what information we collect and how it is used you can visit the Information Commissioner’s Office (ICO) website and view our registry entry.
+Our registration number is Z4605447